guidosette/GFLoadingAnimationView/README.md

 ![Alt Text](https://github.com/guidosette/GFLoadingAnimationView/blob/master/photo.gif)

 Simple loading animation view to block UI.
 Easy to use and configurable.
+You can also use GFLoadingPercentualView to show a loading with percentual status.

 To run the example project, clone the repo, and run `pod install` from the Example directory first.